Tuohy Family Claims Michael Oher Threatened Them for $15 Million

 In addition to denying Oher's claims, the Tuohy family alleges that Oher threatened them and said he would plant a negative story about their family in the press if they did not pay him $15 million.

-The family also claims that there is evidence that the former NFL star profited equally from The Blind Side, the film about Oher's life, his alleged adoption and his rise to football fame.
+The family also claims that there is evidence that the former NFL star profited equally from The Blind Side, the film about Oher's alleged adoption and his rise to football fame.

 "When Michael Lewis (the author of the book The Blind Side), a friend of Sean’s since childhood, was approached about turning his book on Mr. Oher and the Tuohys into a movie about their family, his agents negotiated a deal where they received a small advance from the production company and a tiny percentage of net profits," the statement notes.
 "They insisted that any money received be divided equally.
 And they have made good on that pledge."